Organised Independents: Ideology

 While individual OIs have a broad range of political views and positions, from soft left to one-nation conservatism, the group as a whole holds a membership-focused ideology.
 The group advocates the NUS being more directly representative of its member SUs, often invoking the motto that 'they work for us'.

 As a result, OI policy positions are often more socially left-wing than factions such as the Labour Students or Union of Jewish Students, but tend to avoid non-education policy areas prioritised by SLN or Liberation Left such as economic or foreign policy.
-An exception to this was on Brexit, which prominent OIs took a strong stance against, and the group led NUS' campaign for a people's vote.
+An exception to this was on Brexit, which prominent OIs took a strong and embittered stance against, and the group led NUS' campaign for a people's vote.

 History

 Background

 As a result of the group's broad definition, a lot of controversy has raged over whether such a faction exists.
 Many NUS commentators are in agreement that such an organised grouping is clearly in existence.
-Various names were in use, including the "Webberites" (after Simon Webber, an early leading figure), the "Owainites" (after Owain James, NUS President 2000-2002), the "Independent Faction" before the term "Organised Independents" took hold.
+Various names were in use, including the "Webberites" (after Simon Webber, an early leading figure), the "Owainites" (after Owain James, NUS President 2000–2002), the "Independent Faction" before the term "Organised Independents" took hold.
 The phrase "independent student officers" was also prominent on many manifestos.
 Increasingly members of the grouping no longer dispute their existence and the label.
 However, there is still much dispute over whether or not individual independents are aligned to the OIs or not.

 1990–2002

 The OIs emerged as a group of independent candidates and NEC members who gave support to the Labour Students-dominated NUS leadership of the 1990s.
 Several admitted to being "members of the Labour Party but not Labour Students," a distinction that some found difficult to understand.
 Further confusion reigned as some OIs appeared to be members of Labour Students at the ordinary level.
-The group became increasingly prominent in 2000 when Labour Students declined to put up a candidate to defend the Presidency of the NUS, a position which they had previously held for eighteen years, but instead backed Owain James as an independent, who won the post and held it for the two years allowed under the constitution.
+The group became increasingly prominent in 2000 when Labour Students declined to put up a candidate to defend the presidency of the NUS, a position which they had previously held for eighteen years, but instead backed Owain James as an independent, who won the post and held it for the two years allowed under the constitution.
 Former NUS LGB officer Carli Harper-Pennan wrote that at this time, the OIs were "aligned with Labour Students", "organised with them", and had "the same agenda".